News from Stephanie Bennett

 September 2002 I played harp on sessions for Steve Hall's upcoming CD, "Sweet Dreams (Treasured Lullabyes)".

 May 2002 I was in the studio with beloved Japanese singer/songwriter superstar MIYUKI NAKAJIMA, playing harp on her new CD "Fairy Ring".
 I played Celtic harp on the song "Loved Flower, Unloved Flower" and concert grand pedal harp on "Sea".
 Click here to see a pic of me & Miyuki in the studio, and the cover of the CD.
 Click here for more info on the CD.
-I also played harp on LEEANN RIMES' new CD, "Twisted Angel", working alongside Desmond Child (Songwriter) and David Campbell (arranger).

 February 2002 At last!
 My new CD of Celtic Music for Relaxation, entitled 'Avalon', is now available from At Peace Music.
 Featuring myself on nylon-strung Celtic harp, wire-strung Celtic harp, and concert grand harp, as well as other wonderful musicians playing Uilleann pipes, flutes, tin whistles, and cello, it's a wonderful collection of my arrangements of several traditional Celtic tunes, as well as a couple of originals that I composed in Ireland.
 Click here for more information.